 Rule Amplifies: 4734.31 , 4734.36 , 4734.37 , 4734.38 , 4734.39 , 4734.50

 Prior Effective Dates: 5/2/03

-(E) If a chiropractic physician is the employee of another chiropractic physician, the patient records belong to the employer and therefore the chiropractic physician employee is not required to comply with this rule.
-It is the employer chiropractic physician's responsibility to maintain continuity of care, or to comply with this rule if patient care will be terminated upon a chiropractic physician employee's leaving or terminating employment.
+(D) If a chiropractic physician is the employee of another Ohio licensed chiropractic physician, the patient records belong to the employer and the employee chiropractic physician is not required to comply with this rule.
+It is the licensed Ohio chiropractic physician employer's responsibility to maintain continuity of care, or to comply with this rule if patient care will be terminated upon a chiropractic physician employee's leaving employment or retiring.

 (A) Licensees should utilize universal precautions recommended by federal and state regulatory agencies to minimize the risk of exposure to blood, body fluids containing visible blood, and other fluids to which universal precautions apply.

 (B) When performing any procedure that risks exposure to blood, body fluids containing visible blood, and other fluids to which universal precautions apply, protective barriers such as gloves, gowns, masks and protective eyewear should be available to reduce contamination and supplement infection control and used in accordance with universal precaution guidelines recommended by federal and state regulatory agencies.

 (C) A licensee who performs any procedure that requires the use of needles shall utilize aseptic techniques and only sterile, disposable needles.